 - Gulf Coast.
-Our Gulf Coast facilities consist of seven refined product terminals, which are all located in Florida.
-These facilities currently have approximately 7.1 million barrels of aggregate active storage capacity. - Midwest.
-Our Midwest facilities consist of a 67-mile, interstate refined products pipeline between Missouri and Arkansas, which we refer to as the Razorback pipeline, and three refined product terminals with approximately 0.6 million barrels of aggregate active storage capacity. - Brownsville.
-Our terminal in Brownsville, Texas has approximately 2.2 million barrels of aggregate active storage capacity, which includes a liquefied petroleum gas, or LPG, terminaling facility with aggregate active storage capacity of approximately 33,000 barrels.
-We operate a bidirectional refined products pipeline for an affiliate of Mexico's state-owned petroleum company for deliveries to and from Brownsville and Reynosa and Cadereyta, Mexico.
+Our Gulf Coast facilities consist of eight refined product terminals, which are all located in Florida.
+These facilities currently have approximately 6.9 million barrels of aggregate active storage capacity. - Midwest.
+Our Midwest facilities consist of a 67-mile, interstate refined products pipeline between Missouri and Arkansas, which we refer to as the Razorback pipeline, and three refined product terminals with approximately 0.6 million barrels of aggregate active storage capacity.
+In addition, we entered into agreements for the construction and operation of approximately 1.0 million barrels of crude oil storage in Cushing, Oklahoma, with completion planned for the second quarter of 2012. - Brownsville.
+Effective as of April 1, 2011, we entered into a joint venture with P.M.I.
+Services North America Inc., or PMI, an indirect subsidiary of Petroleos Mexicanos or PEMEX, the Mexican state-owned petroleum company, at our Brownsville, Texas terminal.
+We contributed approximately 1.5 million barrels of light petroleum product storage capacity, as well as related ancillary facilities, to the joint venture, also known as Frontera, in exchange for a cash payment of approximately \$25.6 million and a 50% ownership interest.
+We operate the Frontera assets under an operations and reimbursement agreement between us and Frontera.
+We continue to own and operate approximately 0.9 million barrels of additional tankage in Brownsville independent of Frontera, which includes a liquefied petroleum gas, or LPG, terminaling facility with aggregate active storage capacity of approximately 33,000 barrels.
+We operate a bi-directional refined products pipeline for PMI for deliveries to and from Brownsville and Reynosa and Cadereyta, Mexico.
 We also own and operate an LPG pipeline from our Brownsville facilities to our terminal in Matamoros, Mexico which we refer to as the Diamondback pipeline.
 Our Matamoros terminal has approximately 7,000 barrels of aggregate active LPG storage capacity. - River.
-Our River facilities are composed of 12 refined product terminals located along the Mississippi and Ohio Rivers with approximately 2.5 million barrels of aggregate active storage capacity.
+Our River facilities are composed of 12 refined product terminals located along the Mississippi and Ohio Rivers with approximately 2.3 million barrels of aggregate active storage capacity.
 Our River facilities also include a dock facility located in Baton Rouge, Louisiana that is connected to the Colonial pipeline. - Southeast.
-Our Southeast facilities consist of 22 refined petroleum products terminals located along the Colonial and Plantation pipelines in Alabama, Georgia, Mississippi, North Carolina, South Carolina, and Virginia with an aggregate active storage capacity of approximately 9.3 million barrels.
+Our Southeast facilities consist of 22 refined petroleum products terminals located along the Colonial and Plantation pipelines in Alabama, Georgia, Mississippi, North Carolina, South Carolina, and Virginia with an aggregate active storage capacity of approximately 9.8 million barrels.